Two different categories of support.

 - The therapeutic alliance.
 The relationship between a long-term therapist and a client, what the research calls the "therapeutic alliance," is one of the most consistent predictors of therapy outcomes.
 AI companionship is a different kind of relationship; the long-term-alliance equivalent is not yet established.

 - Crisis competency.
-A responsible AI companion will route you to crisis resources for safety concerns rather than try to manage them itself.
+A responsible nervous system companion will route you to crisis resources for safety concerns rather than try to manage them itself.

 The cleanest frame is to think of them as layers, not alternatives.